 - safely transport affected individuals to a facility where they can get treatment.

-Some safety officers even have received special training to work with individuals with Autism Spectrum Disorder (ASD) and other developmental disabilities.
+Some safety officers even have received special training to work with individuals on the autism spectrum and those with other developmental disabilities.
 Their expertise can help you and your loved ones stay calm and manage any emergency situation as effectively as possible.

-There are four common reasons parents of children with ASD may need to call 911:
+There are four common reasons parents of children on the autism spectrum may need to call 911:

 - An accident (for example, a car collision or fall) that causes physical injury;